Siege of Seringapatam (1799)

 The siege of Seringapatam (5 April – 4 May 1799) was the final confrontation of the Fourth Anglo-Mysore War between the British East India Company and the Kingdom of Mysore.
 The British, with the allied Nizam Ali Khan, 2nd Nizam of Hyderabad and Marathas, achieved a decisive victory after breaching the walls of the fortress at Seringapatam and storming the citadel.
 The leader of the British troops was Major General David Baird, among the lesser known allies were the Portuguese in Goa and Damaon.
-Tipu Sultan, the de facto ruler after the death of his father, who had usurped the throne of Mysore, was killed in the action.
-The British restored the Wodeyar dynasty back to power after the victory through a treaty of subsidiary alliance, Krishnaraja Wodeyar III was crowned the King of Mysore.
+Tipu Sultan, the ruler after the death of his father, was killed in the action.
+The British restored the Wodeyar dynasty back to power after the victory through a treaty of subsidiary alliance and Krishnaraja Wodeyar III was crowned the King of Mysore.
 However, they retained indirect control (British paramountcy) of the kingdom's external affairs.

 Opposing forces

 The battle consisted of a series of encounters around Seringapatam (the anglicised version of Srirangapatnam) in the months of April and May 1799, between the combined forces of the British East India Company and their allies, numbering over 50,000 soldiers in all, and the soldiers of the Kingdom of Mysore, ruled by Tipu Sultan, numbering up to 30,000.
 The Fourth Anglo-Mysore War came to an end with the defeat and death of Tipu Sultan in the battle.